PaulKinlan/paul.kinlan.me/content/2019-04-15-debugging-web-pages-on-the-nokia-8110-with-kaios-using-chrome-os.markdown

 ---
+date: 2019-04-15 01:16:30.473000+00:00
+link: ''
 slug: debugging-web-pages-on-the-nokia-8110-with-kaios-using-chrome-os
-date: 2019-04-15T01:16:30.473Z
+summary: This blog post provides a guide on how to debug web pages on the Nokia 8110 (KaiOS) using Chrome OS with Crostini (m75 or later).
+It builds upon a previous post about using Web IDE for debugging KaiOS devices but focuses on using a Chrome OS environment.
+The guide outlines the necessary steps, including enabling Crostini USB support, installing required packages like USB tools, ADB, and Fastboot, and configuring udev rules to allow Chrome OS to recognize the Nokia 8110.
+The post includes commands for installing dependencies and verifying device connectivity.
+tags:
+- kaios
+- chromeos
+- crostini
+- debugging
+- web development
+- nokia 8110
+- adb
+- webide
+- usb debugging
-title: 'Debugging Web Pages on the Nokia 8110 with KaiOS using Chrome OS'
+title: Debugging Web Pages on the Nokia 8110 with KaiOS using Chrome OS
-link: ''
-tags: [chromeos, kaios, webide, crostini]

 ---
 This post is a continuation of the post on debugging a [KaiOS device with Web IDE](https://paul.kinlan.me/debugging-web-pages-on-the-nokia-8110-with-kaios/), but instead of using macOS, you can now use Chrome OS (m75) with Crostini.